jrc03c/js-math-tools/readme.md

 This is a little library of math tools for JS.
+It was built completely from scratch and has no other dependencies.

 # Installation